ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/multidomain_simple_app/instructions.md

-  home_port is the port number of the secondary domain's certifier_service service_host is the ip address of the program's server ip address (when the app runs as a server) service_port is the port number of the program's service port Programs first call certify_home_domain() to certify to their home domain and certify_secondary_domain(const string& domain_name) on any secondary certifier they need to talk to.
+  home_port is the port number of the secondary domain's certifier_service service_host is the ip address of the program's server ip address (when the app runs as a server) service_port is the port number of the program's service port Programs first call certify_me() to certify to their home domain and certify_secondary_domain(const string& domain_name) on any secondary certifier they need to talk to.
 When calling secure authenticated channel, the client provides the admissions certificate from the target server's home_domain and everythig works as usual after that.